 The remuneration of Directors consists of a fixed salary and a medium- and long-term incentive (stock options).
 The fixed salaries consist of a basic compensation and compensation for being a member or a chairperson of the Nomination, Compensation or Audit Committee.
-The compensation levels are set appropriately by taking into consideration such factors as the Company's business environment and the levels set by other companies as determined by a survey conducted by an outside professional organization.
+The compensation levels are set appropriately by taking into consideration such factors as the Company's business environment, the levels set by other companies as determined by a survey conducted by an outside professional organization, and the office and responsibility of each Director.
+The Compensation Committee reviewed the compensation levels and composition again this fiscal year based on the basic policy, the Company's business environment, and the levels set by other companies as determined by a survey conducted by an outside professional organization.
+Upon confirming that the composition aligns with the policies of the Company and that the levels are appropriate for each office and responsibility, the compensation of each Director was determined and the compensation for each individual this fiscal year has been deemed to align with the policies of the Company.
 Furthermore, fixed numbers of stock options are granted to newly appointed and reappointed officers in order that they may hold a common viewpoint with shareholders regarding the share price and share interests with shareholders on a medium- to long-term basis.
 After a waiting period of approximately one year, the exercisable portion of the stock options in each of the years following thereafter will be 25% of the total number granted.
 The period during which the stock options may be exercised is 10 years.